When does the season start?

 Congratulations, National competition is an honor and ASA teams have qualified for the past 10 years straight!
 All qualifying participants need to travel to Florida and pay for a room package including 3 night minimum stay in the designated hotel including a park hopper pass.
 Each person on the reservation (anyone can come as long as they book with ASA) costs approximately $500 each for hotel and park passes which also includes admission to the Pop Warner private party at Animal Kingdom.

 All participants are encouraged to take part in the ASA program fundraising events to allow competitive-level athletes an opportunity to raise funds to offset travel expenses if they qualify for Regional and National competitions.

 What are the volunteer requirements?

-ALL participants are required to have a designated person volunteer for shifts in our concession stand at home games.
-A master schedule is distributed and volunteers are asked to sign up for at least 2 shifts (2 hours each) for the season.
+ALL participants are required to have a designated person from the family sign up for volunteer shifts at practice and game fields.
 ASA is a 100% volunteer organization.
 EVERYONE from the coaches to association commissioners to league and region staff are all volunteers.